crisperdue/prooftoys-site/content/basic-solutions.md

    numeric as here, or boolean, or any other kind.
 The full content of the step is a statement that the term is equal to itself.

-     If you hover the mouse over the small blank space between the step number and the expression for this step, Prooftoys will display the entire step for you.
-In general, if you hover the mouse over this area, or an ellipsis (" &hellip; ") in this part of a step, Prooftoys will show you all of the parts of the step.
+     *Viewing the whole step.* If you hover the mouse over the small blank space between the step number and the expression for this step, Prooftoys will display the entire step for you.
+In general, if you hover the mouse over this area, or an ellipsis (" &hellip;

-2. "Standard form &hellip; " -- There are a few different ways to get Prooftoys to look at the expression here and cancel out the multiplication and the divisions.
-This one handles all the details in one step.

-3. "Display fully" -- Prooftoys often just displays an ellipsis (" &hellip; ") if part of a step is the same as in the previous step.
+   ") in this part of a step, Prooftoys will show you all of the parts of the step.

+2. "Simplify" -- select the entire step by clicking on the checkbox.
+   Then select "algebra: simplify" from the menu that pops up.

+3. "Standard form &hellip; " -- select the term <s>1001 * x /
+   1001</s>, then pick the item "algebra: standard form for term in sum" from the menu that pops up.

+4. "Display fully" --
     This step does no inference, but causes the system to show all parts of its input step.

-Of these, only step 2 does any inference.
-You may see it as a relatively obvious step, but it has some internal complexity.
+**The display.** Prooftoys often just displays an ellipsis (" &hellip;
+") if part of a step is the same as in the previous step.
+If you hover the mouse cursor over the " &hellip; ", Prooftoys displays the entire step without omissions.
+Or for step (1), hover over the blank space after the step number.

+If you hover the mouse cursor over one of the step numbers, Prooftoys will highlight the part of the step that it worked on to get this one.
+If it worked on the whole step, it highlights just the number of the step it used as its input.

+What about <s>R x => . . . </s>?
+This means that if x is a ("real") number, then the statement is true.
+The <s>R</s> is for "real".
+Since we are working with numbers, you will see this often, and it just means you are working with numbers.

 **Try the steps yourself.** Can you build the same proof yourself from just the given statement?
 Here is a workspace you can use to do the experiment.